abimbolaalao10-lab/CS300-Portfolio/README.md

 # CS300-Portfolio
 Overview

-This repository contains selected artifacts from my CS 300 coursework, focusing on the analysis and implementation of data structures and algorithms.
-The included materials demonstrate my ability to evaluate algorithmic efficiency and develop working software solutions using appropriate data structures.
+This repository contains selected artifacts from my CS 300: Data Structures and Algorithms coursework.
+The materials included here demonstrate my ability to analyze algorithm efficiency, evaluate data structures, and develop working software solutions using appropriate data structures and algorithms.
+These projects reflect both my technical growth and my ability to apply structured problem-solving techniques to real-world scenarios.

+Included Artifacts
+Project One: Data Structure Analysis

+File: CS 300 Project One Submission.docx

+Description:
+This document contains a detailed analysis of runtime and memory usage for three data structures: vector, hash table, and binary search tree.
+It includes Big-O analysis, advantages and disadvantages of each structure, and a final recommendation based on performance and project requirements.

+Project Two: Advising Assistance Program

+File: ProjectTwo.cpp

+Description:
+A fully functional C++ command-line application that loads course data, stores it in a binary search tree, prints an alphanumerically sorted list of courses, and allows advisors to retrieve detailed course information including prerequisites.

 Reflection
 What problem was I solving in the projects for this course?

-The primary problem addressed in this course was designing and implementing an advising assistance system for ABC University that could efficiently store, organize, and retrieve course information.
-The system needed to support loading course data from a file, sorting courses alphanumerically, and retrieving detailed course information such as titles and prerequisites.
-The challenge was determining which data structures were best suited to meet these functional and performance requirements.
+The primary problem was designing and implementing an advising assistance system for ABC University that could efficiently manage and retrieve course information.
+The system needed to support loading data from a file, sorting courses alphanumerically, and displaying course details along with prerequisites.

 How did I approach the problem, and why are data structures important?

-I approached the problem by first designing pseudocode and analyzing multiple data structures, including vectors, hash tables, and binary search trees.
-Understanding data structures was critical because each structure has different performance characteristics that directly affect runtime, memory usage, and scalability.
-By evaluating Big O complexity and operational trade-offs, I was able to select the most appropriate structure for the problem before writing any production code.
+I approached the problem by first developing pseudocode and algorithm designs before writing code.
+I analyzed multiple data structures—vectors, hash tables, and binary search trees—to understand their performance trade-offs.
+Data structures are important because they directly impact runtime efficiency, memory usage, and scalability, especially when working with large datasets.

-How did I overcome roadblocks during the projects?
+How did I overcome roadblocks encountered during the course?

-Some challenges included debugging logic errors, managing dynamic memory, and ensuring correct data parsing from files.
-I overcame these issues by breaking problems into smaller steps, using incremental testing, and revisiting my pseudocode when implementation issues arose.
-Reviewing algorithm behavior and carefully tracing program execution helped me resolve these challenges effectively.
+Some challenges included managing file input correctly, debugging logic errors, and handling dynamic memory safely.
+I overcame these challenges by breaking problems into smaller steps, testing frequently, and revisiting my pseudocode when implementation issues occurred.

-How has this project expanded my approach to designing software?
+How has this project expanded my approach to software design?

 This project reinforced the importance of planning before coding.
-Writing detailed pseudocode, analyzing runtime complexity, and selecting the correct data structure upfront resulted in cleaner and more efficient implementations.
-I now approach software design with greater emphasis on scalability, performance, and long-term maintainability rather than focusing only on functionality.
+Writing pseudocode, performing runtime analysis, and selecting the correct data structure upfront led to cleaner, more efficient implementations.
+I now approach software design with a stronger focus on performance, maintainability, and scalability.

-How has this work influenced the way I write maintainable and adaptable code?
+How has this work influenced how I write maintainable and adaptable programs?

-My work in CS 300 improved how I structure programs using modular design, clear naming conventions, and meaningful comments.
-I now write code that is easier to read, test, and modify, with clear separation of responsibilities and reusable components.
-These practices make my programs more adaptable to future changes and easier for others to understand.
+My work in CS 300 improved how I write readable and maintainable code by emphasizing modular design, clear naming conventions, and meaningful inline comments.
+These practices make my programs easier to understand, modify, and extend over time.

-Repository Contents

-Project One: Runtime and memory analysis of vector, hash table, and binary search tree data structures

-Project Two: Fully functional C++ advising assistance program that sorts and prints course data alphanumerically

 Conclusion

-The work in this repository demonstrates my growing proficiency in algorithmic thinking, data structure evaluation, and professional software development practices.
-These skills are foundational to building efficient, scalable, and maintainable software systems.
+The artifacts in this repository demonstrate my ability to analyze complex problems, select appropriate data structures, and implement efficient algorithms.
+These skills form a strong foundation for future coursework and professional software development.